-Yes, you should get the second shot.
+If your first shot was the Pfizer or Moderna vaccine, yes, you should get the second shot.
 For vaccines in development that require a two-dose series, the second shot is needed to give maximum immunity.

 Your health care provider will give you a COVID-19 vaccination card with the due date for your second dose.
 For those who enroll in the CDC's v-safe program, you will receive a text message reminder for your second dose.
 The New Mexico Department of Health uses the New Mexico Statewide Immunization Information System (NMSIIS) to collect information on vaccine doses given within the state.
 NMSIIS has a feature that your provider may use to send a reminder message on when to get a second dose.
 Your provider may also use their own reminder system to send you a notice for your second shot.